heshanjayasinghe/Gapstars/README.md

 # Chinook

+Known issues

+1 Play list does not refresh once item is deleted

+2 NavBar does not refrshed once new play list is successfully inserted

+Implemented features

+1 Create new play list -
+  once a single letter inserted in to new play list text box, selecting existing play list for currently selected song will be disabled

+2 Add song to existing play list

+3 New playlist is successfully added to navbar(needs to manually refresh to reflect)

+4 Remove song from existing play list(needs to manually refresh to reflect)

+5 Remove play list from existing play list (needs to manually refresh to reflect)

 This application is unfinished.
 Please complete below tasks.
 Spend max 3 hours.
 We would like to have a short written explanation of the changes you made.

 1. Move data retrieval methods to separate class / classes (use dependency injection)